Sent: Monday, December 17, 2012 6:04 PM

 making it at home in NY and have certainly come quite close but never quite nailing it.

 Sorry for the long winded intro.
-Your hungrybrowser followers deserve a good gaspacho recipe and if you can
+Your hungrybrowser followers deserve a good gaspacho recipe and if you

-that come from different regions of Spain originally.
+(green, white) that come from different regions of Spain originally.

 You might find this page interesting: Gaspache